samoyed-health-foundation/website/site/content/diseases/retinal-dysplasia-folds.md

    ```

    leads to blindness and secondary problems such as glaucoma, has been
-   linked to skeletal defects in the Labrador Retriever and the Samoyed.
+   linked to skeletal defects in the Samoyed (Retinal Dysplasia/Oculoskeletal Dysplasia 2 - RSD/OSD2).

 ## Signs and Symptoms